Aryan123-rgb/Blog-Project/README.md

 - Bookmark Favorite Blogs: Users can bookmark their favorite blog posts to read them later.
 This feature ensures that users can easily find and read their preferred content.

-- Admin Privileges: Admin have the authority to manage all blog posts on the platform.
+- Admin Privileges: Admin has the authority to manage all blog posts on the platform.
 This includes the ability to edit and delete any blog post.

 - Featured Blogs: Admin users can feature blogs, making them more prominent and accessible to a wider audience.